 Sports is an exciting yet intricate field of photography.
 CrossFit is perhaps one of the most exciting of all.
 I’ve been specializing in this amazing sport for over two years.
 I finally decided to gather my thoughts on the subject.
-Here is some of my top advice to get incredible athlete portraits on your next WOD-Workout Of the Day.
+Here are some of my top advice on how to step up your CrossFit photography game!

 Three essential components